marklogic/marklogic-sesame/marklogic-sesame-examples/README.md

 #marklogic-sesame-repository examples

-This directory contains a sample project that demonstrates idiomatic usage of marklogic-sesame-repository.
+This directory contains a sample project that demonstrates usage of marklogic-sesame-repository.

 For development branches, it points to the local user's Maven repository.